AIMS-Project/timeseries_in_R/episodes/CleanDataCollectedFromTheField.md

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::
 Some of these NA values were short intervals that we can interpolate.
-Let's interpolate missing values in sections that have less than 12 consecutive NA values and save the interpolated data as a seperate column.
+Let's interpolate missing values in sections that have less than 12 consecutive NA values and save the interpolated data as a separate column.
+::::::::::::::::::::::::::::::::: exercise
 ```R
 #interpolate missing values
 konza_sw$SW_TEMP_PT_C_int <- na.approx(konza_sw$SW_Temp_PT_C, maxgap = 12, na.rm=FALSE)